-What other alternative are there to Special Needs Trusts?
+What other alternative is there to Special Needs Trusts?

-- Passed in 2014 to allow for special bank accounts for individuals with disability
+- Passed in 2014 to allow for special bank accounts for individuals with a disability

 What are the two most common types of special needs trusts?
 (First-party and 3rd-party)

 - What are some qualifications for a first-party trust?

 - The disabled beneficiary must be under the age of 65 and disabled

 - The trust must be created by a parent, grandparent, guardian, or the court.

 - When creating the SNT, the State in which the beneficiary lives must be designated as the primary beneficiary of the trust.

 - And the assets in the SNT must be only used for the Medicaid beneficiary.

-Take Note: Both first-part and third-party SNTs must be properly drafted in order to protect the disabled beneficiary’s right to receive means-tested public benefits.
+Take Note: Both first-party and third-party SNTs must be drafted correctly to protect the disabled beneficiary’s right to receive means-tested public benefits.

 2nd note: Tax consequences of SNTs are also very complex.

 3rd note: Some States require that an annual budget be established.